Boeing Dreamlifter: Into service

 In December 2006, Boeing announced the 747 LCF would be named Dreamlifter, a reference to the 787's name, Dreamliner.
 It unveiled a standard livery for the aircraft that included a logo reminiscent of the 787's Dreamliner logo.

 Certification was initially planned for early 2007, but was pushed back to June 2007.
 The aircraft's winglets were removed to resolve excess vibration and other handling characteristics prior to final certification.
 In the meantime, as part of the flight test program, LCF delivered major sections of the 787 from partner sites around the world to the Boeing factory in Everett, Washington for final assembly.
 The 747 LCF was granted FAA type certification on June 2, 2007.
 From its first flight in 2006 until certification in 2007, the Dreamlifter completed 437 hours of flight testing along with 639 hours of ground testing.

 Of the four 747 Dreamlifters Boeing acquired, three were complete and operational by June 2008, and the fourth became operational in February 2010.

 On July 1, 2020, a Dreamlifter arrived at Salt Lake City International Airport, carrying 500,000 face masks to be used by Utah school children and teachers as part of the state's response to the COVID-19 pandemic.
 The flight was a joint effort between Boeing, Atlas Air, H.M.
 Cole, Cotopaxi, Flexport, UPS and the state of Utah.

 Incidents

 On November 20, 2013, Dreamlifter N780BA operated by Atlas Air inadvertently landed at Colonel James Jabara Airport, a small general aviation airport in Wichita, Kansas.
 Its intended destination was McConnell Air Force Base, 9 miles (14 km) past Jabara Airport on the same heading.
 The aircraft was able to successfully take off again from Jabara's 6101 ft runway the following day and landed at McConnell without incident.

 On October 11, 2022, Dreamlifter N718BA operated by Atlas Air lost a wheel from its main landing gear while taking off from Taranto, Italy.
 The wheel bounced outside the airport perimeter and ended up in a vineyard.
-The plane continued on to Charleston, South Carolina and made a safe landing.
+The plane continued on to North Charleston, South Carolina (CHS) and made a safe landing.